BasicWolf/zblog/src/content/articles/2025-02-08-hexarch-lightweight-integration-tests/hexarch-lightweight-integration-tests.rst

           We can test the application components in *sociable* manner, leaving our components' direct dependencies as-is,
-          and pushing the mocks further to the edges of the application.
+          and pushing the mocks further to the application edges.

+          If we push the mocks too far, we end up with *lightweight integration tests*.
-          Let's see how we can utilize sociable unit tests in a context of Django application and what benefits we can reap.
+          Let's explore how we can utilise such tests in a context of Django application and what benefits we can reap.